pullias/otf/README.md

 * Average time in each HR zone

 The script currently makes a lot of assumptions about what data will be available.
 Since I only had access to my account I was able to make those assumptions, but some folks had different data that didn't quite match mine, or had data missing.

-Please create an issue on GitHub or [DM me on reddit](https://www.reddit.com/message/compose/?to=/u/fireislander) with any errors/findings/suggestions

-### To do (in no particular order):
-* Create postman collection to better explore data and make more easily available
-* Identify data assumptions and handle errors arising from them
-* Pull challenge/benchmark data/progression
-* Learn `pandas` for better data processing
-* Make pretty graphs